hexd9/hex-regexpress/gist-template.md

 - [Character Classes](#Character-Classes)
 - [Quantifiers](#Quantifiers)

 ## Regex Components

 ### Anchors

+Anchors are used to specify the position of the pattern in relation to a line of text.

+(^ and $)

+^ : Marks the beginning of the line.

+$: Marks the end of the line.

 ### Look-ahead Assertions

+Look-ahead assertions are zero-width assertions that let you test what's to the right of your current position in the string without actually consuming any characters.

+(?=.\*[A-Z]): Positive lookahead to ensure at least one uppercase letter is present.

+(?=.\*[a-z]): Positive lookahead to ensure at least one lowercase letter is present.

+(?=.\*\d): Positive lookahead to ensure at least one digit is present.

+(?=.\*[!@#$%^&*]): Positive lookahead to ensure at least one special character from the set is present.

 ### Character Classes

+Character classes allow you to match any one out of a set of characters.

+([A-Z], [a-z], \d, [!@#$%^&*])

 ### Quantifiers

+Quantifiers define how many instances of a character, group, or character class must be present in the input for a match to be found.

+.{8,}: Ensures the password is at least 8 characters in length.

+## Author

 This tuturiol was created by Hector Delgado, a full stack developer bootcamp student.
 Dive into my Github profile for more insight on my projects.